 Coffee in the Industrial Revolution

-The Industrial Revolution, which centralized all processes, prompted a shift in coffee brewing from small-batch roasters to larger roasters with a packaging system allowing pre-roasting and grinding. (instead of buying beans and roasting them at home) is called canned coffee.
+The Industrial Revolution, to centralize all processes, prompted a shift in coffee brewing from small batch roasters to larger roasters with a packaging system that allowed for pre-roasting and grinding. (instead of buying beans and roasting them at home) is called canned coffee.

 The “coffee can” pioneer was John Arbuckle – he created the first canned coffee in 1865.
 The new consumer era focused on maximizing convenience.
 In the 1920s, most urban consumers in the US and Europe bought roasted and ground canned coffee.
-Technology improves day by day, making it much easier to prepare coffee.
+Technology is improving daily, making it much easier to prepare coffee.
 Commercial coffee roasters produce more coffee in a variety of container sizes.

+During the 50s and 60s, coffee’s popularity and increased demand overshadowed its taste.
 The producing countries began to mix and reduce the quality of the coffee.
-A refrigerator in the home has also caused a decline in coffee consumption, with soft drinks and juices readily available – coffee has to compete with products that satisfy these taste buds.
+The presence of refrigerators in the home has also caused a decline in coffee consumption.
+With soft drinks and juices readily available – coffee has to compete with products that please these taste buds.

 The revival and romanticization of coffee